-Early Childhood (0-6 years) Early Intervention (ECEI)
+Early Childhood Approach (0-8 years)

-For carers of young children aged from 0-6 the NDIS provides support through the ECEI.
+For carers of young children aged under 9 years the NDIS provides support through the early childhood approach.

-The ECEI approach supports children aged 0-6 years who have a developmental delay or disability and their families/carers.
+The early childhood approach supports children who have a developmental delay or disability and their families/carers.

-The ECEI approach supports families to help children develop the skills they need to take part in daily activities and achieve the best possible outcomes throughout their life.
+The early childhood approach supports families to help children develop the skills they need to take part in daily activities and find the right supports to enable them to have the best possible start in life.

-For more ECEI information contact the NDIS on 1800 800 110 or visit www.ndis.gov.au/ecei provides clinical and non-clinical supports up to 6 weeks at a time for people between 18-64 years of age with functional impairment who are not eligible for the NDIS.
+For more information contact the NDIS on 1800 800 110 or visit ndis.gov.au/ understanding/families-and-carers/earlychildhood-approach-children-younger-9 provides clinical and non-clinical supports up to 6 weeks at a time for people between 18-64 years of age with functional impairment who are not eligible for the NDIS.
 Local Health District Outpatient clinics and community services can refer you to this program.